suglasp/suglasp/references.md

 [Box2D](https://box2d.org/)\
 [Larian Studios](https://larian.com/) - because I support games made from and by my country\
 [Arkane Studios](https://www.arkane-studios.com/en) - one of the best game studio's and also, it's origin is Europe\
-[Bethesda game studios](https://bethesda.net/) - How could I not miss one of the best games franchise creators
+[Bethesda game studios](https://bethesda.net/) - How could I not miss one of the best games franchise creators\
+[Birgers WINROTT Page](https://www.riseofthetriad.dk/) - Helped me with the algorithm of the Masked Textures in ROTT utility I wrote.

 ### (open source) games